AliceOh/hello-world/README.md

 # hello-world
 1st repository in GitHub.

 Hello, world.
-This is Alice Oh trying to learn Android development.
+This is Alice Oh working on projects on Github.